If you can't find the truth where you are, where do you expect to find it? — Pilgrim’s Canticle, Book of the Way, 452 AFC

 Mission Outcome: Lost.
 No survivors.
 Public Cover: Failed Orbital Probe.”

 “But someone knew,” Tariq said.
-“We landed only six kilometers from this cave.”
+“We landed less than six kilometers from this cave.”

 “This wasn’t exploration,” Elena replied.
 “It was confirmation.”